 On the other end are the rest of the beads.
 Where the two threads are empty, that space is laid between the index and middle fingers.
 The hand should be in a position where the palm is facing the torso.

-Then the end behind the hand is swung up and forward so that it hits the other beads, making a noise.
+Then the end behind the hand is swung up and forward so that it hits the other beads, making a sound.

 The threads are then switched back into the space between the index and middle fingers by holding the threads between the thumb and the side of the index finger.

-This is repeated rhythmically, creating a louder clicking noise than the quiet method.
+This is repeated rhythmically, creating a louder clicking sound than the quiet method.

 Another method is to hold all of the worry beads in one hand and roll them against each other, creating soft clicking sounds.